 As part of our commitment to reduce our environmental footprint, we restated our air emissions goal from 10 percent to 30 percent.

-Our impact on greenhouse gas emissions starts in the forest, well before our manufacturing process.
-As trees and forests grow, they remove CO2 from the atmosphere, and convert it into organic carbon, stored in woody biomass.
+Our entire business depends on the sustainability of forests.
+Our investments in forest restoration and sustainable forest management contribute to increasing forest carbon stocks and to mitigating climate change.
+As trees and forests grow, they remove carbon dioxide (CO2) from the atmosphere, and convert it into organic carbon, stored in woody biomass.
 Trees release the stored carbon when they die or decay, or are combusted for energy.
 As the biomass releases carbon as CO2, the carbon cycle is completed.
-When woody biomass derived from sustainably managed forests is used for energy, the emissions have no net effect on the atmosphere and are thus called carbon-neutral.
-International Paper emitted approximately 32 million metric tons of carbon-neutral biomass CO2 in 2014, and our use of biomass energy avoids emissions from more carbon-intensive sources like fossil fuels.
+When woody biomass derived from sustainably managed forests is used for energy, the emissions have no net effect on the atmosphere and are thus considered carbon-neutral.